LtSnakePlissken/Q/docs/layer0-governance.md

 **Precondition**

 To perform L0 governance actions you need to understand how to access `q-client console`.
-You can access q-client console by running command `docker-compose exec node geth attach data/geth.ipc` on the node with unlocked root node account.
+You can access q-client console by running command `docker-compose exec node geth attach data/geth.ipc` or `docker-compose exec rootnode geth attach data/geth.ipc` on the node with unlocked root node account.

 ## Updating the Root Node Lists